jsmrcaga/action-netlify-deploy/README.md

           target_url: ${{ env.NETLIFY_PREVIEW_URL }}
 ```

-### Selecting node version

-By default, the latest node will be installed before building the application.

-Use the `node_version` input to change the desired version.
-It will be passed to [`nvm install`](https://github.com/nvm-sh/nvm#usage).
-Valid examples include `16.3.0`, `14`, or `--lts`.

-Alternatively, create an `.nvmrc` file with the desired version range in your repository.

 ### Deploy to Netlify only

 In case of already having the deployment ready data - we can easily skip the nvm, install and build part via passing: